 Aero Classics 111hp Suzuki 1300cc twin cam powered Tiger Moth replica in New Zealand.
 EM-4 4F equipped.

 The photos below were sent along by Kasper Naef from Nelson BC.
-His turbo G13 powered highly modified Rans S-7 Courier (stretched fuselage and new wings) is running well with an SDS EM-4 4F system.
-Nice job Kasper.
+His turbo G13 powered highly modified Rans S-7 Courier (stretched fuselage and new wings) used an SDS EM-4 4F system.

 Rick Robert's 1.3L Suzuki.
 EM-4 4F equipped.

 Michael Rutherford reports excellent performance from his turbo and SDS equipped G10 running through a Raven redrive.

 Les Smoot's J-3 Kitten powered by 84 cubic inch 4A084 GPU engine fitted with EM-4 4D fuel injection system

 Kasper Naef with Honda Fit engine flying with SDS fuel injection.
 He reported similar performance to the turbo 1300 Suzuki he replaced.
 About 5 gph at 5200 rpm and 100 mph on amphib floats.

 Instrument Design Inc. (Tom Hodgson) is now test flying a Honda Fit engine fitted with an SDS EM-4 4F system after extensive ground testing.
 Flight time as of Dec.
 10/09 is 33 hours.

 We also supply Titan Aircraft with systems for the Honda V6 powered T51 replica fighters.

 This is Jim Auman's beautiful Honda V6 powered T51 fitted with the 84 inch Whirlwind propeller.